You want smart political talk without the meltdowns?

 I think people have finally figured out Joe's a cognitive mess because we started talking about it in 2020.

-It's it takes a long time for things to resonate out, and then Joe kept screwing up.
+It takes a long time for things to resonate out.

 That kind of helped.

-And you were badgered for it too.
+And you were badgered for it, too.

 Oh, yeah.

-You were you were badgered for your commentary.
+You were badgered for your commentary.

-I can remember the Reverend Wright days of Obama when we were doing all that research and people saying, You can't talk about this.
+I can remember the Reverend Wright days of Obama when we were doing all that research and people saying, you can't talk about this.

-You can't talk about you know, Trinity Church and Black theology and Obama's, you know, theology.
+You can't talk about, you know, Trinity Church and black theology and Obama's, you know, theology.

 I mean, real historical moments that when you go back and you say, you know, you want to bash somebody or attack somebody, you have to take a moment.